salabim/istr/readme.md

 `bool(istr('0'))` ==> `False`
 `bool(istr('1'))` ==> `True`

-If the istr can't be interpreted as an int, the string value will be used to test.
+But if the istr can't be interpreted as an int, the string value will be used to test.
 So

 `bool(istr('abc'))` ==> `True`
 `bool(istr(''))` ==> `False`